 For the faculty, students, and staff of the UBC Psychology Department, the 2008/2009 academic year held special significance.
-In addition to marking the 150th anniversary of the founding of British Columbia, that year celebrated the 100th anniversary of the university that bears its name.
+In addition to marking the 150th anniversary of the founding of British Columbia, that year marked 100 years since the signing of the University Act to establish and incorporate a university for the province of British Columbia.
 Moreover, 2008/2009 marked 50 years since Psychology became an autonomous academic unit, and 25 years since the Department’s current home, the Douglas T. Kenny Building, opened for business.
 Given this striking historical confluence, 2008/2009 was the perfect time to celebrate the Department’s history and current status–and this is what UBC Psychology at Fifty aimed to do.

 Scattered throughout the book are photographs of various people, places, documents, and objects.
 Many of the latter had been gathering dust for decades in the electrical/mechanical shops and central storage rooms in the back of the Kenny Building–areas that were recently renovated to create new labs and offices.
 The story behind some of these objects remains obscure (for instance, a 1963 “brain stimulator” or a circa 1930, Art-deco-inspired-device designed to measure hand-grip strength), while the origins of many other objects is known (including the intricate, colorful tests of children’s mental and motor performance that were used by Professor Jennie Wyman Pilcher, a developmental and social psychologist who joined the UBC faculty in 1926).
 But in all cases, the objects are fun to look at and it’s interesting to imagine how (or why, or when, or by whom) they were once used.